Makram N. Kaiser

 Makram Nasri Kaiser (1930–1996) was a medical and veterinary acarologist who was the world's leading authority on ticks of the genus Hyalomma.

 Education

 Born in Aswan on April 6, 1930, Kaiser received his primary and secondary schooling in Egypt.
 He took his undergraduate education at Cairo University, completing a Bachelor of Science degree in agriculture in 1949.
 In 1962, he earned a Master of Science degree at Ain Shams University, with his thesis on hosts and ecological relationships of Egyptian Hyalomma ticks.
 He completed his Doctor of Philosophy degree in 1965 at Emory University in Atlanta, Georgia, with his research conducted at the United States Centers for Disease Control and Prevention (CDC).
 His dissertation resulted in the publication of five scientific papers describing a new subgenus and species of Argas, a rearing method for argasids, vector relationships and transmission of Quaranfil and Nyamanini viruses, and the inability of the fowl argasid Argas persicus (which also parasitizes wild birds) to transmit St. Louis encephalitis virus.
-The last finding resolved an important epidemiological question concerning tick involvement in the American viral encephalitides.